Why the Gulf Coast Is Uniquely Vulnerable to Disasters

 “The Gulf South, and the Gulf Coast in particular, is bound together by much more than geography or the shared experience of risk and vulnerability to wind, water, erosion, and biological exchanges,” she writes.
 “More fundamentally, the environment has helped define the region’s identity and largely determined its history, its social fabric, and its economy.”

 The cities of the Gulf Coast exist where they do because the ocean and rivers provide economic opportunities and scenic landscapes.
 But those same waters threaten to undermine the growing cities' safety during storms.
-Ermus cites the geographer Kent Mathewson, who maintained that the “workings and movements of streams, soils, seas, storms, and continental substrata may ultimately play a larger and immediate role on this region than almost anywhere else on earth.”
+Ermus cites the geographer Kent Mathewson, who maintained that the “workings and movements of streams, soils, seas, storms, and continental substrata may ultimately play a larger and more immediate role on this region than almost anywhere else on earth.”

 But the environmental processes are only one component of the region’s vulnerability to disaster.